Tomsgu/SyliusGiftPlugin/README.md

 # Tomsgu SyliusGiftPlugin

-Adds a checkbox to a customer check out page indicating that it's a gift for a different person.
+This plugin adds an option to a customer to mark their orders as gifts to another person.
+This information is passed to an order through its notes field.

 * [Installation](#installation)
 * [Troubleshooting](#troubleshooting)